SIDN/spinsite/www-spin/content/support/_index.md

 | IoT | [Internet of Things](https://en.wikipedia.org/wiki/Internet_of_things).
 | SPIN | Stands for Security and Privacy for In-home Networks - an open source reference softwareplatform for secure and privacy-enabled IoT home networks.
 | Turris Omnia | Router made by [CZ.NIC](https://omnia.turris.cz/en/) based on open source hardware and [OpenWRT](https://wiki.openwrt.org/toh/hwdata/turris/turris_turris_omnia).
 Capable of running SPIN firmware.
+| VirtualBox | [Oracle VM VirtualBox](https://www.virtualbox.org/) (formerly Sun VirtualBox and Innotek VirtualBox) is a free and open-source hosted hypervisor for x86 computers.
+Capable of running SPIN firmware VM.
 | ValiBox | Previous SIDN Labs project consisting of GL-iNet (firmware) with DNSSEC validating resolver with Negative Trust Anchor (NTA) management.
 Beta versions of the firmware have been extended with SPIN functionality.